9 Types of Owls in Oklahoma

 Though they often remain silent, occasionally, you can hear them calling out during the day.

-Barred owls prefer dense forests, whether they are in a swamp or high on a mountain.
+Barred owls prefer dense forests, whether in a swamp or mountain.
 They are not seen in urban areas or on plains.

 They are widespread throughout the eastern US and as far north as Canada.

-The birds’ range has grown recently, and now the Pacific Northwest is home to their populations as well.
+The birds’ range has grown recently, and now their populations are also found in the Pacific Northwest.

 Throughout their entire lives, these types of owls in Oklahoma stay put.